 Red Hat's $104 million acquisition of cloud management software maker ManageIQ this week means IT pros now can't swing a dead cat without hitting a heterogeneous, hybrid, all-in-one IaaS management platform.

-ManageIQ's EVM software will be combined with Red Hat's CloudForms cloud brokerage platform, Red Hat and ManageIQ executives said, which will add policy-based
+ManageIQ's EVM software will be combined with Red Hat's CloudForms cloud brokerage platform, Red Hat and ManageIQ executives said, which will add policy-based cloud management, orchestration and chargeback.

 This is a sign of maturity in the Infrastructure as a Service (IaaS) market, analysts said.